Nexar Pro review: Solid video, cloud storage make this dash cam a good deal

 Note: The dearth of hard specifications on the product webpage and Nexar’s failure to respond to queries mean the resolutions and frame rates stated are what were experienced with the camera.

-The main camera's suction mount (a sticky mount is available for $15) features an integrated GPS module that also serves as a handy lever for tightening the suction cup.
+The main camera’s suction mount (a sticky mount is available for US$15 / $AU22) features an integrated GPS module that also serves as a handy lever for tightening the suction cup.
 Twist it 90 degrees and voila!
 The less expensive Beam relies on your phone for GPS information, and has to be connected at all times if you want location info.
-That's one of the reasons this camera is the Pro.
+That’s one of the reasons this camera is the “Pro.”

 The other reason for the pro designation is the aforementioned cabin camera, which captures the same 720p, 25 fps video.
 Documenting happenings inside the car is a necessity for ride givers.
 720p is par for the course with interior views, which don’t need to capture license plate numbers and the like.